Plant High School student Tatum Morris launched a prescription drug take back initiative that earned her the prestigious Girl Scouts USA Gold Award.

 Tatum says, “Have Peace of mind that “Your Home is Drug Free”.

-Bloom airs in 40 markets across the country, with a reach of approximately 36 million households, and in Puerto Rico, U.S. Virgin Islands and Madison, WI.
+Bloom also airs in 40 markets across the country, with a reach of approximately 36 million households, and in Puerto Rico, U.S. Virgin Islands and Madison, WI.